Alexei Pakhomov: Early life

 Pakhomov was born into a peasant family in a small village.
 Pakhomov's father was the head of the village, providing him the opportunity to access paper.
 Pakhomov began to draw as a hobby.
 People came to see his drawings, and soon a local landlord named Zubov invited him to visit.
 During those visits, Zubov offered him drawing papers and crayons.
 Zubov also showed him the works of Surikov and Repin.
 When Pakhomov finished primary education at the village school, Zubov arranged for Alexei to go to high school in Kadnikov.

 Training

 Mstislav Dobuzhinsky, one of Pakhomov's teachers.

-In 1915, Zubov's father, former actor Yuri Zubov, collected money for Pakhomov to study in Petrograd at the Stieglitz Art School, where his teachers were N. Shukhaev, Sergey Chekhonin, Mstislav Dobuzhinsky, and Alexander Savinov.
+In 1915, Zubov's father, former actor Y. Zubov, collected money for Pakhomov to study in Petrograd at the Stieglitz Art School, where his teachers were N. Shukhaev, Sergey Chekhonin, Mstislav Dobuzhinsky, and Alexander Savinov.
 He remained there until 1917.
 From 1921, the young artist studied at the Vkhutemas under V. Lebedev, N. Tyrsa, and A. Karev.

 Due to the October Revolution and the Russian Civil War, Pakhomov's studies were drawn out until 1925, when he graduated from Vkhutemas.
 From 1921 to 1923, he joined the Circle of Artists movement.